THINKLab2020/carekit-hyperprotect-lab/README.md

 2. After the Github repo has been cloned to the local machine, change directories to `carekit-hyperprotect-lab/ansible_setup`.

-3. There are two available playbooks that can be run for bringing up the CareKit Backend SDK application.
-The first playbook uses the HPVS and HPDBaaS instances recently provisioned.
-While the second option will configure the Backend SDK app on the local machine instead.
-Choose the next set of instructions accordingly.
+3. Use the instructions below to run the Ansible playbook for bringing up the CareKit Backend SDK application.
+It uses the HPVS and HPDBaaS instances recently provisioned.

 ### Bootstrapping Hyper Protect Virtual Server